dillonkearns/advent-posts/The Power of Local Transformations.md

-# Combinators - Composable Transformations
+# Combinators - Inverting Top-Down Monolothic Transforms

 One of my favorite things about functional programming is the ability to work and think in a very localized area of code.
 Let's talk about some of the patterns that make that possible.

 I won't go into how immutability, managed effects, or lack of global variables help us reason locally - although they really do!
-What I want to focus on here is the power of individual transformations composed together, as compared to making one big transformation, also known as a Combinator.
+What I want to focus on here is the power of individual transformations composed together, rather than making one big transformation.
+This concept is sometimes called a Combinator.

 ## What is a Combinator?